- My Home

 Our general needs properties are allocated by local councils as Rosebery do not have a direct waiting list for properties.
 When a general needs property becomes available to rent, we’ll receive a nomination from your local council.
 If you wish to live in one of our general needs properties, please contact one of the following local councils:

 Rosebery can offer assistance in helping make your home more suitable for your needs.
-This can range from minor adaptations such as handrails to major works to the property (i.e. wet-room installaion, ramps).
+This can range from minor adaptations such as handrails to major works to the property (i.e. wet-room installation, ramps).

-For more minor adaptations (i.e. installing hand-rails in your home), we can arrange for a trusted assessor to visit your home and discuss if a minor adapatation can be agreed for your property.
+For more minor adaptations (i.e. installing hand-rails in your home), we can arrange for a trusted assessor to visit your home and discuss if a minor adaptation can be agreed for your property.

 For major adaptations, you will need to visit your GP to get a occupational therapist referral.
 They will make an initial assessments and any recommendations will be referred to Rosebery.

-Yes, we recommend that residents take out contents insurance in order to protect your belongings from theft, fire, flood or damage.
-Please note that Rosebery do not offer compensation for items in your home that have been damaged which should have been covered by contents insurance.
+We encourage our residents to take out contents insurance in order to protect your belongings from theft, fire, flood or damage.
+Please note that Rosebery do not offer compensation for items in your home that have been damaged which have been covered by contents insurance.

 Most of our flats have a shared digital TV aerial and some of the newer ones also have a Sky TV connection.
 You won’t be allowed to put up any additional aerials or satellite dishes if you live in a flat or maisonette.

 You will need to write to us if you wish to keep a pet in your property.
 If you have your own garden and private entrance we’ll usually let you keep a pet but you’ll need to ask us first.
 We’ll only let you keep smaller pets like fish or birds if you live in a flat.
 You must make sure your pets don’t cause a nuisance or disturb your neighbours.
-Please contact firstname.lastname@example.org or talk to us via live chat.
+Please send us a message through your My Rosebery account or call us.

 If you decide to work from home, you’ll need to get in touch with us first.
 We’ll need to check that the job you want to do doesn’t break any conditions of your tenancy or cause problems with your neighbours.
 Depending on the type of job you want to do, you may need permission from the local authority or similar organisations.
-Please contact email@example.com or talk to us via live chat.
+Please send us a message through your My Rosebery account or call us.

 If there are pests inside your property, then it is a resident’s responsibility.
 If you have a pest problem, you can contact your local councils Environment Health Officer for advice and they may be able to assist households on low incomes with treatment options.